aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PDF to DOTM via Java" h2="On Premise Java API to Render PDF to DOTM without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert PDF to DOTM by using two simple steps.
-First you need to render PDF file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOTM.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting PDF to DOTM is a simple two-step process that can be done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides powerful document processing capabilities.

+The first step in the process is to render the PDF file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, convert, and print PDF documents from within their Java applications.
+It also provides the ability to render PDF files to DOC format.

+Once the PDF file is rendered to DOC, the second step is to convert the DOC file to DOTM using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, convert, and print documents from within their Java applications.
+It provides the ability to convert DOC files to DOTM format.

+By using Aspose.Total for Java, developers can easily convert PDF to DOTM in just two simple steps.
+Aspose.Total for Java provides a comprehensive suite of APIs that enable developers to create, edit, convert, and print documents from within their Java applications.
+It is the perfect solution for developers who need to convert PDF to DOTM quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}